 2. Healthy Teeth

-One benefit that many people don’t know about taking collagen supplements is the support given to the teeth and gums!
+One benefit that many people don’t know about taking collagen supplements is the support it gives to the teeth and enamel!
 The collagen found in these supplements helps to reduce the risk of tooth decay and gum disease and keep those chompers looking as strong as ever!